The small finitistic dimensions of commutative rings: Preliminaries

-A cotorsion pair $(\A,\B)$ is said to be induced by an $R$-module $M$ provided that $\B=M^{\bot}$.
+where $T_i\in\Add(T)$ for all $0\leq i\leq r$, where $\Add(T)$ denotes the class of all direct summands of arbitrary direct sums of copies of $T$. \end{enumerate} A cotorsion pair $(\A,\B)$ is said to be induced by an $R$-module $M$ provided that $\B=M^{\bot}$.
 A cotorsion pair $(\A,\B)$ induced by an $n$-tilting module is said to be an $n$-tilting cotorsion pair, and then the class $\B$ is said to be the $n$-tilting class.
 We suppress the index $n$- in the notation if we do not desire to specify the dimension bound on $T$.
 Two tilting modules are said to be equivalent provided that they induce the same tilting class.
-An $R$-module $M$ is called strongly finitely presented if it admits a projective resolution consisting of finitely generated projective modules.
-The following result, which can be implied by \cite[Theorem 4.2]{BJ13} and \cite[Theorem 13.26]{GT12}, shows that all tilting classes are induced by strongly finitely presented modules with bounded projective dimensions.
+An $R$-module $M$ is called super finitely presented if it admits a projective resolution consisting of finitely generated projective modules.
+The following result, which can be implied by \cite[Theorem 4.2]{BJ13} and \cite[Theorem 13.26]{GT12}, shows that all tilting classes are induced by super finitely presented modules with bounded projective dimensions.

-\begin{theorem} A class $\B$ is $n$-tilting if and only if there is a set $\St$ of strongly finitely presented modules of projective dimension at most $n$ such that $\B=\St^{\bot}$. \end{theorem}
+\begin{theorem} A class $\B$ of $R$-modules is $n$-tilting if and only if there is a set $\St$ of super finitely presented modules of projective dimension at most $n$ such that $\B=\St^{\bot}$. \end{theorem}